-Pressing the button will open a selection dialogue:
+Double-clicking the button will open a selection dialogue:

-The selections can be done with mouse, following the convention of the operation systems.
+The selections can be done by mouse, following the convention of the operation systems.
 Additionally, a selection string can be entered in the field above, with the following possibilities:

-- "" select all - "C" select all items starting with "C", "C???" will select string starting with C followed by any 3 characters.
+- "" select all - "C" select all items starting with "C", "C???" will select a string starting with C followed by any 3 characters.